Ernst Mach: Phenomenological constructivism

+Influence

+Friedrich Hayek wrote that, when he attended the University of Vienna from 1918 to 1921, "as far as philosophical discussion went it essentially revolved around Mach's ideas".
+Mach's work has also been cited as an influence on the Vienna Circle, being described as a "major precursor of logical positivism".
+Members of the Circle organized the "Ernst Mach Society" as a vehicle for discussion of their ideas.

+Mach's work was a "forerunner" of Gestalt psychology.

 Physiology

 In 1873, independently of each other, Mach and the physiologist and physician Josef Breuer discovered how the sense of balance (i.e., the perception of the head's imbalance) functions, tracing its management by information the brain receives from the movement of a fluid in the semicircular canals of the inner ear.
 That the sense of balance depends on the three semicircular canals was discovered in 1870 by the physiologist Friedrich Goltz, but Goltz did not discover how the balance-sensing apparatus functions.
 Mach devised a swivel chair to test his theories, and Floyd Ratliff has suggested that this experiment may have paved the way to Mach's critique of a physical conception of absolute space and motion.

 Psychology

 In the area of sensory perception, psychologists remember Mach for the optical illusion called Mach bands.
-The effect exaggerates the contrast between edges of the slightly differing shades of gray as soon as they touch, by triggering edge-detection in the human visual system.
+The effect exaggerates the contrast between edges of the slightly differing shades of gray as soon as they make contact, by triggering edge-detection in the human visual system.

 More clearly than anyone before or since, Mach made the distinction between what he called physiological (specifically visual) and geometrical spaces.

 Mach's views on mediating structures inspired B. F. Skinner's strongly inductive position, which paralleled Mach's in the field of psychology.